DenizenScript/Denizen-Beginners-Guide/source/guides/contributing/tags-mechs-properties.md

 ### Properties?

-A **Property** is a combined set of tags and mechs that contribute to one aspect of an object.
-For example, [`MaterialTag.mode`](https://meta.denizenscript.com/Docs/Tags/materialtag.mode) is a property: you can retrieve it in tag form and also adjust it with a valid input.

-Every property is its own class that implements the `Property` interface.
+Many objects in Denizen can be described by some core type, combined with a set of specific details about that object.
+Each specific detail that is necessarily to accurately define the identity of an object is called a **Property**.

+For example, `MaterialTag`, when used to identify block types, has a core type - the Material enum value - and various specific datapoints about the block data.
+For example, [`MaterialTag.half`](https://meta.denizenscript.com/Docs/Tags/materialtag.half) is the "half" value of a material like a bed - the head half, or the foot half.
+The head-half of a bed is a different precise block-type than the foot-half of a bed.
+This shows up in Denizen like `red_bed[half=head]`.
+When this material is read by Denizen, it creates an instance of `MaterialTag` with the material type `red_bed`, and the adjusts the `half` mechanism with a value of `head` to produce the final valid object.
+When `identify()` is called on the instance, it reads through all properties and includes them in the output.

+Each Property in Denizen is defined in its own class that implements the `Property` interface.
+A valid property must necessarily have a name, a mechanism, and a value getter that corresponds to the mechanism.
+Properties should almost always have one or more tags to read the relevant data directly as well.

 Tags are registered in the static `registerTags` method, and mechanisms are applied in the `adjust` method.
 You might recognize that this is exactly how it works in the tag type classes!

 Here are the methods a property needs to implement:

-- `getPropertyString` - the value returned by the tag, but as a java String.
+- `getPropertyString` - the current value of the property as a String, formatted to be input directly back into the mechanism.
 For simple properties such as boolean values, this can return `"true"` or `"false"`.
-However, with more complex tag outputs, you can use every tag type's `identify()` method.
+However, with more complex tag outputs, you can use the relevant object type's `identify()` method.
+This can return `null` in cases where a property's value is a default or 'unset' state.
+It can also return `null` for extension properties <span class="parens">(further explanation below)</span>.
 - `getPropertyId` - the property's name.
-For example, `type` in `MaterialTag.type`.
+This must be the same as the mechanism name.
+For example, `half` in `MaterialTag.half`.

-And here are the methods commonly used within property definitions:

-- `describes` - takes an ObjectTag and determines if it can be used for the property.
-This isn't just to check the tag type, it's also to validate the object.
-For example, bamboo only applies to `leaf_size`, so `MaterialLeafSize` checks if the material provided is bamboo.
+- `describes` - this is a static class called through reflection by the property engine and by `getFrom`.
+It takes an ObjectTag and determines if it can be used for the property.
+This must both check the tag type and validate that the object's specific sub-type can be described by the property.
+For example, `leaf_size` is only relevant to `bamboo` blocks, so `MaterialLeafSize` checks if the material provided is bamboo.
-- `getFrom` - a placeholder method that gets copy-pasted or generated from a template.
-It calls describes and then returns the property instance if it's successful, null if not.
+- `getFrom` - this is a static class called through reflection by the property engine.
+It must return an instance of the property if valid to, or `null` if not.
+This method's body in practice is almost always just copy/pasted from reference implementations.

 Currently, when creating mechanisms, you need to add the mechanism name to the `handledMechs` array.
 There used to be the equivalent for tags, but that was deprecated in favor of the registry system.
 If your mechanism isn't recognized, chances are you probably forgot to put it in the array.

 For a property to be recognized, it itself needs to be registered.
 The `properties` package holds all the packages for the different types of properties as well as the `PropertyRegistry` class.
 To register a property, use `PropertyParser.registerProperty()` and pass in the property class and the tag type it applies to.
 Make sure to place this call in alphabetical order with the other properties of the same type.

 Take a look at the existing property classes for examples!

+#### Extension Properties

+An additional usage of the property system that comes up is as an extension to existing object types.
+Notably, the Spigot implementation of Denizen has a few extensions of core types such as `BukkitElementProperties`.
+Also, Depenizen heavily utilizes extension properties to add external-plugin-relevant features to Spigot object types like PlayerTag.

+At a technical level, an extension property:
+- implements `Property` like any normal property would
+- usually does not have any checks in the `describes` method other than object type
+- always returns null from `getPropertyString`
+- has a generic name (usually the class name) as the return from `getPropertyId`
+- does not necessarily have any mechanism(s)
+- exists in a separate project from the one that defines the relevant object